superlinked/superlinked/README.md

 result = app.query(query, natural_query="best toothbrushes", limit=1)

-# Examine the extracted parameters from your query
+# examine the extracted parameters from your query
 print(json.dumps(result.knn_params, indent=2))

-# The result is the 5 star rated product
+# the result is the 5 star rated product
 result.to_pandas()
 ```